 |Very Good (740-799)||$1,889.39|

 Finding affordable car insurance with bad credit is difficult.
 But we're here to provide some help.
 Review our guide to getting car insurance with poor credit and start saving!

 If you are discovered to be at fault in a car accident or convicted of a vehicular offense, your car insurance premiums are bound to climb.
 The more violations you accumulate, the more expensive your car insurance becomes.

 In Florida, your first minor at-fault accident costs $598 each year in auto insurance payments.
 A DUI — considered one of the most grievous driving offenses — will raise your insurance rates in Florida by an average of $861.

 |Speeding (21-25 MPH > limit)||$2,425.34|

 |Speeding (16-20 MPH > limit)||$2,425.34|

-	If you're facing above-average car insurance costs, consider weighing your options to find cheap insurance coverage that fits your budget.
+If you're facing above-average car insurance costs, consider weighing your options to find affordable coverage that fits your budget.